umairqamar/netdata/aclk/README.md

 However, to be able to offer the stunning visualizations and advanced functionality of Netdata Cloud, it does store a limited number of _metadata_.

-Read more about [Data privacy in the Netdata Cloud](https://github.com/netdata/netdata/blob/master/docs/cloud/data-privacy.md) in the documentation.
+Read more about our [security and privacy design](https://github.com/netdata/netdata/blob/master/docs/netdata-security.md) in the documentation.

 ## Enable and configure the ACLK